bocchino/AppleCore/README.txt

 To see an example of this process, navigate to ${APPLECORE}/Test/Good and type 'make'.
 After everything builds, drag the exec directory into the Apple II.
-Then you should be able to do steps d-f above on any of the files you wish.
+Then you should be able to do steps d-f on the disk LIB.v2d in ${APPLECORE}/DOS3.3, or an equivalent disk you make yourself as described in Section 5.
 If the assembler complains that some files are missing, then put those files on the disk as described in Section 5 and try again.
 Unfortunately, the assembler just says FILE NOT FOUND, without specifying which file is missing.
 However, you can figure this out by looking at the generated assembly file for the top-level source file: for every directive .IN FILE appearing in the assembly file, the file FILE must be present on the disk.
 If you prefer, you can also look at the top-level AppleCore source file: the needed files are just the AVM runtime files listed in Section 5 of this document, together with any files specified in the source file